Getting started with Ruby – Part 1

 Before we get started with Ruby, let me first give you a brief on who I am, I am Dhruva Sagar, a software engineer having a little over 4 years of professional experience having worked in technologies in and around Java, Javascript, Adobe Flex, PHP and Ruby.
 I have always been fascinated by programming languages and have been eager to learn new ones and I can also code comfortably in Perl, Python & Groovy, however I haven’t worked extensively on these.
 Right now I am working in a startup Artha42 Innovations Private Limited and am having the best time of my life!

 The first step towards getting started with Ruby involve in getting your development environment ready.
-My choice of OS is Ubuntu, and my choice of editor / IDE is GVim, which is essentially VIM in a separate GUI window.
+My choice of OS is Ubuntu, and my choice of text editor is GVim, which is essentially VIM in a separate GUI window.
 GVim is simply amazing, I will probably write another article on how awesome it is, including a screencast showing how to debug ruby scripts from within GVim at a later time.
 GVim is available on all major platforms including Windows & Mac.
 Although Mac users tend to use TextMate.
-Besides these 2 Aptana Studio (Eclipse Based IDE) is yet another popular option.
-Ruby-Lang details the steps that you need to go through for installing ruby on various platforms, and you should be able to get that done within no time, hopefully without much hassles.
+Besides these 2, Aptana Studio (Eclipse Based IDE) is also another popular option.
+[Ruby Installation Instructions]http://www.ruby-lang.org/en/downloads/) details the steps that you need to go through for installing ruby on various platforms, and you should be able to get that done within no time, hopefully without much hassles.

-Ruby is a dynamic, reflective, general purpose object-oriented programming language that combines syntax inspired by Perl with Smalltalk-like features (from wikipedia).
+Ruby (2)Source: Ruby Programming Language is a dynamic, reflective, general purpose object-oriented programming language that combines syntax inspired by Perl with Smalltalk like features

 Essentially Ruby is a highly flexible & powerful programming language that takes some of the best things from other languages like Perl, Smalltalk, Lisp, etc and brings them under one single roof.
 Ruby also has a highly energetic, active & open community which actively contributes in the form of libraries, etc which makes the life of the Ruby developer very easy.